xz3t/milestone-3/README.md

 ### Known Bugs

 - materialbox don't work properly on saved shopping list, some images will not open in full screen.
 Works in the top section of the page. on scroll down to the bottom images doesnt work.
+- materialize selectable on chrome some time need to click twice, no issue on mobile version.

 ### Features to implement